msakuta/rusty-behavior-tree-lite/README.md

 This is a sister project of [tiny-behavior-tree](https://github.com/msakuta/rusty_tiny_behavior_tree) which in turn inspired by [BehaviorTreeCPP](https://github.com/BehaviorTree/BehaviorTree.CPP.git).

 While tiny-behavior-tree aims for more innovative design and experimental features, this crate aims for more traditional behavior tree implementation.
-However, we are not going to implement advanced features such as asynchronous nodes or coroutines.
-My goal is to make a crate lightweight enough to use in WebAssembly.
+The goal is to make a crate lightweight enough to use in WebAssembly.

 ## The difference from tiny-behavior-tree